The Canon EOS 1D Mark III Digital SLR

-Lastly, if the photographer is quite a distance away from the camera at say a racetrack or football stadium, or even if the camera is out of view for nature shooting, the Canon EOS 1D Mark III DSLR can be operated wirelessly using the new WFT-E2A Wireless File Transmitter.
+Or even if the camera is out of view for nature shooting?
+The Canon EOS 1D Mark III DSLR can be operated wirelessly using the new WFT-E2A Wireless File Transmitter.

 Amazingly, this allows the user to view images directly from the sensor whilst away from the camera in real time.
 You can also adjust many of the cameras settings "on the fly".

-Note: Due to the fact that the mirror is lifted during live view shooting, image quality at slow shutter speeds is improved due to the removal of vibration from the mirrors movement.
+Note: Due to the fact that the mirror is lifted during live view shooting, image quality at slow shutter speeds is improved.
+This is due to the removal of vibration from the mirrors movement.

-Another first for a high end professional Digital SLR is the introduction of a complete dust management system (EOS Integrated Cleaning System)…a problem for many of us working, outdoor professionals.
+Another first for a high end professional Digital SLR is the introduction of a complete dust management system.
+Otherwise known as the EOS Integrated Cleaning System.
+Dust is a problem for many of us working, outdoor professionals.

-Canon’s new CMOS imaging sensor is designed with a lightweight infrared absorption glass cover that vibrates when the camera is turned on or off for 3.5 seconds.
-This delay can be cancelled immediately upon camera start-up, if required, simply by pressing the shutter button.
+Canon's new CMOS imaging sensor is designed with a lightweight infrared absorption glass cover.
+This cover vibrates when the camera is turned on or off for 3.5 seconds.
+The delay can be cancelled immediately upon camera start-up, if required, simply by pressing the shutter button.

-Another problem that has been addressed is dust getting in through the sensor’s edges…it is now completely sealed.
-Also, the new shutter produces less dust and is now durable to a cycle of 300,000 actuations (it fires three times during the process so dust is shaken off the shutter curtains too).
+Another problem that has been addressed is dust getting in through the sensor's edges.
+It is now completely sealed.
+Also, the new shutter produces less dust and is now durable to a cycle of 300,000 actuation's.
+Plus it fires three times during the process so dust is shaken off the shutter curtains too.

 This new cleaning system uses little battery power and can be turned off from within the custom function menu.
-The second part of the anti-dust system comes with a software solution that actually records the location of any spots remaining on the sensor as “Dust Delete Data”.
-This information is added to the image file.
+The second part of the anti-dust system comes with a software solution.
+This new program actually records the location of any spots remaining on the sensor as "Dust Delete Data" and the information is added to the image file.

 The Canon EOS 1D Mark III Digital SLR brand-new autofocus system represents a total reconsideration of professional Autofocus.
-Like previous 1-Series Canon cameras in the EOS range, the EOS-1D Mark III has 45 AF points, but now 19 of them, rather than 7, are of the high-precision cross-type configuration.
+Like previous 1-Series Canon cameras in the EOS range, the EOS-1D Mark III has 45 AF points.
+However, now 19 of them (rather than 7), are of the high-precision cross-type configuration.

-Picking an individual focusing point is now much faster and easier than going through all 45 as in addition to the center point, its new array allows all the other points to be divided into groups of nine outer and nine inner focusing points as well as a center point.
+Picking an individual focusing point is now much faster and easier than going through all 45.
+This is because in addition to the center point, its new array allows all the other points to be divided into groups of nine outer and nine inner focusing points.
+As well as a center point.

-In addition to the new AF sensor, other new parts in the AF system include the redesigned concave sub mirror and the “secondary image formation lens”, both which are products of Canon’s superior expertise in optical engineering.
+In addition to the new AF sensor, other new parts in the AF system include the redesigned concave sub mirror.
+There is also a "secondary image formation lens", both which are products of Canon's superior expertise in optical engineering.

-Last but not least, and a real plus for wedding photographers like me at least, is that the low light sensitivity of Canon’s new AF sensor has been doubled to EV-1 for extremely superior performance compared to earlier Canon EOS digital SLR’s.
+Last but not least, and a real plus for wedding photographers like me at least.
+The low light sensitivity of Canon's new AF sensor has been doubled to EV-1 for extremely superior performance compared to earlier Canon EOS DSLR's.

-The DIGIC III processor replaces the older DIGIC II and now assists in rendering extremely fine image detail with natural color reproduction including 50% less shadow noise than its previous EOS digital SLR brethren.
+The DIGIC III processor replaces the older DIGIC II.
+It now assists in rendering extremely fine image detail with natural colour reproduction including 50% less shadow noise than its previous EOS DSLR brethren.

-The Canon EOS 1D Mark III DSLR is also compatible with the new format, high-capacity, SDHC memory card.
-The extra power from dual DIGIC III processors has allowed analog-to-digital conversion to improve well from 12 to 14 bits per channel, which means that RAW image tonal gradation is now divided into 16,384 separate levels per channel rather than the old 4,096.
+The Canon EOS 1D Mark III is also compatible with the new format, high-capacity, SDHC memory card.
+The extra power from dual DIGIC III processors has allowed analog-to-digital conversion to improve well from 12 to 14 bits per channel.
+This means that RAW image tonal gradation is now divided into 16,384 separate levels per channel rather than the old 4,096.

 The difference can easily be seen in the superb prints and magazine spreads produced by the EOS 1D Mark III.